kuzudb/kuzu-docs/src/content/docs/cypher/expressions/path-functions.md

 ---
 title: Recursive relationship functions
-description: Recursive relationship functions are used to manipulate a recursive relationship.
+description: Functions that are used to manipulate recursive relationships
 ---

 | Function | Description |